How to Stain Wood Darker

 I personally don’t like the stain to be too dark, and I don’t want there to be streaks in the gel stain.
 So, by wiping it on, letting it start to set up a bit, and then wiping the excess away, you end up with a slightly darker stain and no streaks or brush marks.

 If you’re wanting a drastic change in the color of your stain, you may want to put it on thicker and not wipe it back off.
 (See how to gel stain cabinets without wiping it back off here).
+Or, you’ll need to add multiple thin coats.
+(This desk got 2 thin coats of gel stain.)

+Remember to wipe stain on with the grain.
 That way if you get any streaks, it will look like it’s wood grain.
+Learn more about how to stain wood with a rag here.

 Gel stain gets tacky quickly, which means that if it sits long, you won’t be able to wipe it back off.
 So, work in small areas – wipe on, wipe off – and then move to the next area.
+I consider each drawer an area, each side of the desk an area, and the back I split into 3 areas.

-Don’t Put More Gel Stain on Freshly Wiped Off Gel Stain
+Gel Stain Over Gel Stain

 You might end up with a spot that is lighter than you want it to be, so you think that you will just go back over it with another quick round of gel stain – before the first gel stain completely dries.

 You’re probably going to regret it.
-If wipe a glob of gel stain over an area that has fresh gel stain, you’ll reactivate the gel stain and end up wiping it away.
+If you wipe a glob of gel stain over an area that has fresh gel stain, you’ll reactivate the gel stain and end up wiping it away.
+Putting gel stain on top of fresh gel stain removes some of the fresh gel stain.

 If you accidentally left too much gel stain on an area and it’s too hard to wipe away, putting some more gel stain on top of it will make it easier to wipe the first round of gel stain away.
 Hopefully that makes sense!